Background pattern

 Ankylosing spondylitis and axial spondyloarthritis without radiographic evidence of ankylosing spondylitis are inflammatory diseases that affect the spine.

 Imraldi is used to treat ankylosing spondylitis and axial spondyloarthritis without radiographic evidence of ankylosing spondylitis in adults.
-If you have ankylosing spondylitis or axial spondyloarthritis without radiographic evidence of ankylosing spondylitis, you will be treated first with other medications, and if the effect of these medications is not sufficient, you will receive Imraldi to reduce the signs and symptoms of your disease.
+If you have ankylosing spondylitis or axial spondyloarthritis without radiographic evidence of ankylosing spondylitis, you will be treated first with other medicines and if the effect of these medicines is not good enough, you will be given Imraldi to reduce the signs and symptoms of your disease.

 Psoriatic Arthritis